SriramSrinivas/VCU-Capstone2022-2023/README.md

 ### Class Overview:
 - We will be updating the existing Dashboard application and try to improve the data visualization using Tableau
 - We will add new data searching methods
-- We will ass SSO login method to dashboard
+- We will add SSO login method to dashboard